Consider the function g(x)=bx(2−x)g(x)=bx(2-x)g(x)=bx(2−x), whe... | Channels for Pearson+

 - 8. Definite Integrals(0)

 Consider the function g(x)=bx(2−x), where b is a real number and 1≤b≤3.
-If we define a new function , what is the degree of ?
+Define a new function p(x)=g(g(x)).
+Find the location of all fixed points of when .
+Round the answers to two decimal places.

 Consider the function g(x)=bx(2−x), where b is a real number and 1≤b≤3.
-If we define a new function , what is the degree of ?
+Define a new function p(x)=g(g(x)).
+Find the location of all fixed points of when .
+Round the answers to two decimal places.